 Stephen Janis: Be sure to join us for the next episode of The Land of the Unsolved, where we will delve deeper into the mysterious death of Baltimore homicide detective Sean Suiter.

-Taya Graham: We want to thank our guests, award-winning investigative reporter for WBAL T V, Jane Miller.
+Taya Graham: We want to thank our guests, award-winning investigative reporter for WBAL T V, Jayne Miller.

 Stephen Janis: We also want to thank Sean Yoes, Baltimore editor of the AFRO newspaper, the nation’s oldest Black newspaper, and former homicide detective Steven Tabeling.

 Taya Graham: If you want to read more about unsolved murder in Baltimore and beyond, Stephen and I have written three books about the subject all available through amazon.com.
 Why Do We Kill?: The Pathology of Murder in Baltimore, You Can’t Stop Murder: Truths About Policing in Baltimore and Beyond, and The Book of Cop: A Testament to Policing That Works.